 - Give children reassurance.

-Let them know that that adults are doing everything they can to protect them.
+Let them know that family and friends are doing everything they can to protect them.
 Be sure they know that if an emergency occurs, their safety is your main concern.
 Children should know they’re being protected.

 - Be alert for significant changes in behavior.